 What Do You Need to Do If You Want to Hunt an Alligator in Alabama?

-Mark your calendar because registration for permits opens June 7, 2022 (8:00am CDT).
-You also have to be a resident of Alabama and a Lifetime License holder to apply for a tag.
+Mark your calendar because registration for permits opens June 6, 2023 (8 a.m.
+CDT) and closes July 11, 2023 at 8 a.m.
+You have to be a resident of Alabama and a Lifetime License holder to apply for a tag.
 Only people over the age of 16 can apply.
 There are not enough tags for everyone who wants one, so they run a lottery of sorts each year to select those who get an Alligator Possession tag.
-While you wait to see if you are chosen you can take the online Alligator Training Course that is also required.
+While you wait, take the required online Alligator Training Course.
 If you get a tag you will have a chance to hunt and find the next largest alligator ever found in Alabama!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.